 Shaping

-Once bulk ferment is complete, the dough needs to be shaped.
+Once bulk ferment is complete, shape the dough.
 Typically when shaping a sourdough loaf, you want to be careful not to deflate all of the air out of the dough.
 This is a bit different from other recipes where you might “punch” the dough or degass it.

 Pre-Shape (*optional)